kping0/SimpleSecureChat/README.md

 <h1>SimpleSecureChat</h1>
-A simple program written mainly in C using libssl for a Simple, yet Secure chat.
+A simple program written mainly in C using libssl for a Simple and Secure chat.

-<p1 style="text-color:red"> STILL IN DEVELOPMENT </p1>
+STILL IN DEVELOPMENT

 Dependencies:
 1. OpenSSL (sudo yum install openssl-devel || sudo apt-get install libopenssl-dev)